-- a.
-Students who wish to file a grievance should file a Student Complaint of Denial of Rights Form with the Vice President of Student Services, within 30 calendar days of the occurrence of a violation. - b.
-The Vice President of Student Services will investigate the complaint and take appropriate action.
+- Students who wish to file a

+grievance should file a Student

+Complaint of Denial of Rights

+Form with the Dean of Student

+Services, within 30 calendar

+days of the occurrence of a violation.

+- The Dean of Student Services will investigate the complaint and take appropriate action.